xbhel/momostack/reading/1368_vocabularies.md

 grab, seize, grasp, clutch, transport, haul, remove, withdraw, abstract, extract, capture, arrest, endure, undertake, adopt, derive, collect, subscribe, record, scribble, measure, accommodate, quote.

+## Preposition

+1. My hand was cut on a piece of glass.
+2. Lily look at me in surprise.
+3. She stood on one foot.
+4. The price increased by 10%.
+5. She is eating food from the hotel.
+6. I picked up my sister from school.
+7. His hands were numb with cold.
+8. Don't talk with food in your mouth.
+9. Let's drink to your new job.

+### off & over

 ## Vocabulary

 ### Verb

+- cheque
+- look through
+- rip

 ***have:***